Please see the sections below for information on the types of services we offer:

 Personal work can be used to address a number of different life issues.
 While our main focus is working with trauma and attachment injuries and their various symptoms and associated challenges, we also work with other mental health, addictions, interpersonal, spiritual and personal growth challenges, such as: emotion regulation, anxiety, anger, toxic relationships, chronic stress, grief and loss, caregiver stress, high self-criticism and low self-worth, life transitions, identity crises, sexual issues, boundaries and communication, interpersonal skills, and so on.

 Please visit Life Issues to get a feel for some of what we can focus on in our work together, and read up on our Therapeutic Approaches to have a better understanding of what you might experience in your work with us.
-We work from an integrative model, incorporating approaches that work with the body, emotions, mind, spirit and relationships based on each client’s unique needs and comfort level.
+We work from an integrative model, incorporating approaches that work with the body, emotions, mind, and relationships based on each client’s unique needs and comfort level.
 If you have a specific issue that is not described on our site, please contact us to find out what some next steps might be.

 Occasionally, our individual clients request to bring a spouse or family member to sessions.
 This is typically done for the purposes of facilitating collaborative dialogue about personal therapy goals and progress and to provide psychoeducation to the client’s ally on a particular topic of interest.
-Should you decide you would like to pursue both individual and couples therapy, The Refuge can assign you to more than one therapist in order to address your needs (pending therapist availability).
+Should you decide you would like to pursue both individual and couples therapy, The Refuge can support you to connect with more than one therapist in order to address your needs (pending therapist availability).

 - Providing support when one or both members of the couple has experienced trauma/PTSD, addictions or loss

 - Working on emotional regulation and attunement